skomariv/SI507FinalProject/README.md

 4. State Violence
 5. Police Misconduct

-### Regardless of the query you choose to look at, you will be provided with a graph comparing the average positive/negative compound valuation score of each query's sample of 200 tweets.
+Regardless of the query you choose to look at, you will be provided with a graph comparing the average positive/negative compound valuation score of each query's sample of 200 tweets.
 The maximum range is (-1, 1).

+If you are interested in changing the 200 tweets that have been used as the sample size for each query, you must first run `python3 search.py`, then `python3 processing.py`, and finally `python3 main.py` once again.